 A professional diver education should include diving related diseases, preventive measures, and breathing gas properties.
 Divers should choose the safest diving protocol, such as a slow compression rate and appropriate breathing gas mixture.
 The safety rules are the golden prevention methods for diving-related diseases.
 Thus, medical professionals should also be careful during fitness to dive examinations of the professional divers in terms of psychological eligibility.
 Safe diving requires educated divers who obey the rules strictly.

 HPNS is one of the major limitations of deep diving.
 Unfortunately, no drug has been used successfully to prevent HPNS in humans.
 In general, modifications on breathing gas mixtures and compression profiles and selecting less susceptible diver may be partially beneficial for controlling HPNS.
 However, these methods are still inadequate for extremely deep dives regarding HPNS.
 Further studies about HPNS pathophysiology, prevention, and adaptation mechanisms should be performed to widen borders in modern diving for humans.

 HPNS is a significant consequence of modern deep diving.
 There are several preventive approaches.
 These approaches should be considered carefully by divers and diving supervisors.
-In this regard, diving protocols may be designed with diving experts.
+In this regard, diving protocols may be designed in tandem with diving experts.
 Diving supervisors should record any abnormal symptoms or signs during deep dives and consult with a diving expert.
 The symptoms usually ease after decompression, but some of the symptoms, such as lethargy, may continue for a while.
 These divers should be examined detailed by a diving physician and may be consulted to neurology for further examinations.
 [Level 2]

 |||Jain KK, High-pressure neurological syndrome (HPNS).
 Acta neurologica Scandinavica.
 1994 Jul [PubMed PMID: 7941956]|